RCMP Youth Academy (Grade 11,12)

 Council of Forest Industries - Discovering Trades and Technology in the Forest Industry (Grade 10, 11,12)

-An exciting 2-day Council of Forest Industries' Career Awareness Program which focuses on trades and technology in the forest industry.
-Students get a hands-on experience exploring Canfor's Northwood Pulp Mill and PG Sawmill.
+An exciting 1-day Council of Forest Industries' Career Awareness Program which focuses on trades and technology in the forest industry.
+Students get a hands-on experience exploring Canfor's Northwood Pulp Mill.
 Mill supervisors and tradespeople interact/mentor students through student engaged activities and hands--on career exploration.
 Students gain valuable insight into career options within the mills from a tradesperson's perspective.
 Canfor's Human Resources Department engage the students in an informative discussion on careers in trades and technology.
 The COFI Trades & Technology Career Awareness Program is an excellent opportunity for students to get an accurate view of a career in the production end of the forest industry and/or for those who are interested in enrolling in the CTC program Lunch will be provided both days.

 Women in Industry

 This opportunity is geared towards women wishing to enter into the Trades.
 The students will connect and interact with tradespeople and professionals at Northwood Pulp Mill and PG Sawmill during the COFI Discover Trades and Technology Program.
 As a follow-up, women and women-identifying students will be given an opportunity to participate in a parent information night and a one-day mentorship opportunity in a trade of the student's choosing.